-In consideration of the agreement of the several underwriters (the "Underwriters"), for which BMO Capital Markets Corp. and RBC Capital Markets, LLC intend to act as Representatives (the "Representatives"), to underwrite a proposed public offering (the "Offering") of ordinary shares with a nominal value of New Israeli Shekel 0.01 per share (the "Ordinary Shares"), of Gamida Cell Ltd., a private limited liability company registered in the State of Israel (the "Company"), the undersigned hereby irrevocably agrees that the undersigned shall not, for a period (the "Lock-Up Period") beginning on the date of this agreement (this "Lock-Up Agreement") and ending 180 days after the date of the final prospectus for the Offering, without the prior written consent of the Representatives (which consent may be withheld in their sole discretion), (1) offer, sell, pledge, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend, or otherwise transfer or dispose of (or enter into any transaction which is designed to, or might reasonably be expected to, result in the disposition of), or require the Company to file with the Securities and Exchange Commission a registration statement under the Securities Act of 1933, as amended (the "Securities Act"), to register, any Ordinary Shares or any securities convertible into or exercisable or exchangeable for Ordinary Shares or warrants or other rights to acquire Ordinary Shares of which the undersigned is now, or may in the future become, the beneficial owner (within the meaning of Rule 13d-3 under the Securities Exchange Act of 1934, as amended (the "Exchange Act")) (such shares, securities, warrants or rights collectively, the "Restricted Securities"), (2) enter into any swap or other derivatives transaction that transfers to another, in whole or in part, directly or indirectly, any of the economic benefits or risks of ownership of such Restricted Securities, whether any such transaction described in clause (1) or (2) above is to be settled by delivery of Ordinary Shares or other securities, in cash or otherwise, or (3) publicly disclose the intention to enter into any transaction described in clause (1) or (2) above.
+In consideration of the agreement of the several underwriters (the "Underwriters"), for which RBC Capital Markets, LLC and JMP Securities LLC intend to act as Representatives (the "Representatives"), to underwrite a proposed public offering (the "Offering") of ordinary shares with a nominal value of New Israeli Shekel 0.01 per share (the "Ordinary Shares"), of Gamida Cell Ltd., a private limited liability company organized under the laws of the State of Israel (the "Company"), the undersigned hereby irrevocably agrees that the undersigned shall not, for a period (the "Lock-Up Period") beginning on the date of this agreement (this "Lock-Up Agreement") and ending 90 days after the date of the final prospectus for the Offering, without the prior written consent of the Representatives (which consent may be withheld in their sole discretion), (1) offer, sell, pledge, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend, or otherwise transfer or dispose of (or enter into any transaction which is designed to, or might reasonably be expected to, result in the disposition of), or require the Company to file with the Securities and Exchange Commission a registration statement under the Securities Act of 1933, as amended (the "Securities Act"), to register, any Ordinary Shares or any securities convertible into or exercisable or exchangeable for Ordinary Shares or warrants or other rights to acquire Ordinary Shares of which the undersigned is now, or may in the future become, the beneficial owner (within the meaning of Rule 13d-3 under the Securities Exchange Act of 1934, as amended (the "Exchange Act")) (such shares, securities, warrants or rights collectively, the "Restricted Securities"), (2) enter into any swap or other derivatives transaction that transfers to another, in whole or in part, directly or indirectly, any of the economic benefits or risks of ownership of such Restricted Securities, whether any such transaction described in clause (1) or (2) above is to be settled by delivery of Ordinary Shares or other securities, in cash or otherwise, or (3) publicly disclose the intention to enter into any transaction described in clause (1) or (2) above.
 The undersigned also agrees and consents to the entry of stop transfer instructions with the Company's transfer agent and registrar against the transfer of Restricted Securities owned either of record or beneficially by the undersigned except in compliance with the foregoing restrictions.
 Any securities of the Company acquired by the undersigned in the Offering will also be Restricted Securities subject to this Lock-Up Agreement (the restrictions in this paragraph being referred to as the "Registration Restrictions").

-If the undersigned is or, prior to the end of the Lock-Up Period, becomes an officer or director of the Company, the undersigned further agrees that the Registration Restrictions shall be equally applicable to any issuer-directed Ordinary Shares the undersigned may purchase in the Offering.
+The undersigned further agrees that the Registration Restrictions shall be equally applicable to any issuer-directed Ordinary Shares the undersigned may purchase in the Offering.